Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 However, Movado is way better than any fashion watch brand out there, thus competing in the same category with the likes of Bulova and Victorinox while exceeding Fossil, Skagen, Nordgreen, and Invicta.

 Therefore, despite the relatively high prices, Movado watches are beautiful wearables with famous designs and quality Swiss movements for any age group.
-They’re not luxury or even high-class, but reliable mid-range timepieces with a famous brand name.
+They’re not luxury or high-class, but reliable mid-range timepieces with a famous brand name.

-Notable Movado Watches
+Movado Watches Review

 In broad terms, Movado applies a similar pattern in the majority of its timepieces with a concave dot at the twelve o’clock position.
 However, the styles of the faces differ quite significantly from each other, ranging from very minimalistic to classic analog dials.